Time keeps on slipping, slipping, slipping, into the future.

 Then the best laid plans are out the window.

-A couple weeks ago, I had a little accident that laid me up for a few days.
+Three years ago, I had a little accident that laid me up for a few days.
 Everything on my calendar got put on the back burner.
 Before I was completely recovered, my mother-in-law went in for a routine surgery on Monday.
 She took her last breath that Friday.

 She had plans that she never got to, probably things left unsaid.
 She had prepared for her recovery time by buying the Boost and Ensure that she would have to drink following the surgery.
 She had packed the clothes that she would wear home from the hospital.
 She had enlisted our help in the days following the surgery when she would be unable to drive.

 Do you get what I’m saying?

 She never got to do any of those things.